gritzko/librdx/abc/README.md

 The module itself is an example of using the API.
 [LEX][L] generates most of its own code from a grammar, see `LEX.lex` and `lex2rl`.
 Ragel is an excellent O(N) *lexer* for text formats;
-parsers can be implemented on top of that.
+parsers can be implemented on top of that, see e.g. the [URI][U] module.
-[MARK][K] and [MARQ][Q] modules implement a strict dialect of Markdown, which is also a good example of using LEX APIs.

 [S]: ./$.md
 [A]: ./AREN.md